yekrangiariana/un-aligned-hugo/content/pages/2019-01-25-privacy-policy.md

 ---
 title: "Privacy Policy"
-date: 2019-01-25T17:53:06+02:00
+date: "2025-10-26T11:30:00+0300"
 authors: ["UN-aligned"]
 url: "privacy-policy"
 style: 2
 ---

 This Privacy Policy explains how UN-aligned, a Finland-based organisation, collects, uses, and protects the personal information of visitors and members who use our website.

 We are committed to safeguarding your privacy and ensuring transparency in how we handle your data.

-*Last updated: 26 October 2025*

 ---